 The Conservation, Food & Health Foundation – The Conservation, Food & Health Foundation supports “Better Breaks,” a program that aims to reduce the dual vulnerabilities for unplanned pregnancy and HIV infection among adolescents during school holiday breaks.
 Specifically, Better Breaks builds the self-agency of teens through youth-led activities during school breaks and creates safe spaces for teens to discuss sexual and reproductive health (SRH) and access SRH services.

 NOPE/USAID – Through a partnership with NOPE and USAID, Lwala enhanced uptake of HIV prevention through behavior change, improved uptake of quality clinical care services among adults and children, and strengthened the capacity of health care workers for effective delivery of HIV services in Migori County.

 Population Council – The Population Council conducts biomedical, social science, and public health research and disseminates evidence to shape more effective policies, programs, and technologies that improve lives around the world.
 With Together for Girls, the Council supported Lwala to implement gender-based violence programming through mentoring, clubs for out-of-school girls, and teacher and staff training.

 Riders for Health – Riders for Health works to ensure health workers in sub-Saharan Africa can access reliable transportation to reach people with health care.
-In Lwala, Riders for Health services 2 motorcycles and 1 ambulance, through providing ongoing maintenance, fuel, and insurance for these vehicles.
+In Lwala, Riders for Health serviced 2 motorcycles and 1 ambulance, by providing ongoing maintenance, fuel, and insurance for these vehicles.

 You can help us sustain our existing programs and roll out further initiatives by making a donation now.